VictorSeven/CNetwork/README.md

 ## Simple benchmark

-To measure the speed of CNetwork, use the following example: create an Albert-Barabási network of one million nodes and get the largest eigenvalue.
+To measure the speed of CNetwork, I used the following example: create an Albert-Barabási network of one million nodes and get the largest eigenvalue.

     #include<iostream>
     #include<cstdlib>